gprMax/gprMax/README.rst

 Installation
 ============

-You should use the following guidance to install gprMax:
+You should use the following guidance to install gprMax if you are an end-user (i.e. you don't intend to develop or contribute to the software).
+Developers should follow the `Installation for developers section of the User guide <install-dev>`:

 1. Get the code
 2. Install Python and required Python packages
-3. (*Developers only*) Install a C compiler which support OpenMP
+3. (*Microsoft Windows only*) Install C libraries
-4. (*Developers only*) Compile the Cython extensions

 1. Get the code
 ---------------